• Skip to primary navigation

 Does Your Skin Need a Detox?

 Consider how many personal products you use daily.
-They most likely include more toxins than you can imagine, such as shampoo, toothpaste, soap, deodorant, conditioner, lip balm, sunscreen, body lotion, shaving products, and likely, makeup.
+Products such as shampoo, conditioner, toothpaste, soap, deodorant, lip balm, sunscreen, body lotion, shaving products, and makeup most likely include more toxins than you can imagine.

 An Environmental Working Group (EWG) survey found people use an average of 9 different personal care products every day, with 25% of women and one percent of men using 15 or more.
 Altogether, these products contain some 126 unique ingredients, and we use some (such as lipstick) several times daily.